Determining Product Sustainability

-The sustainability of a product can be determined in various ways, including carbon footprint calculations and eco-efficiency analyses.
+The sustainability of a product can be determined in a number of ways, including carbon footprint calculations and eco-efficiency analyses.

 Carbon Footprint Calculations

-A carbon footprint is defined as the total greenhouse gases (GHG) emitted by an entity, and is expressed in carbon dioxide equivalent (CO2kg eq).
-An entity can refer to any source including from an individual, organization, locality, product, or project.
-Emissions are generated from all kind of activities from energy use and land clearing, to waste management and services purchased.
-GHG emissions are usually divided into three categories, scope 1 (direct emissions), scope 2 (indirect fuel emissions), scope 3 (other indirect emissions).
+A carbon footprint is defined as the total greenhouse gases (GHG) emitted by an entity expressed in carbon dioxide equivalent (CO2kg eq).
+An entity can refer to any source, including an individual, organisation, locality, product, or project.
+Emissions are generated from various activities, including energy use, land clearing, waste management, and services purchased.
+GHG emissions are divided into three categories, scope 1 (direct emissions), scope 2 (indirect fuel emissions), and scope 3 (other indirect emissions).

-Ecomatters has been quantifying environmental impacts for over a decade and have extensive experience with carbon footprint (CF) calculations.
-In addition, we can help you develop customized carbon footprint calculation tools for your products or organization as a whole.
+Ecomatters has been quantifying environmental impacts for over a decade and has extensive experience with carbon footprint calculations.
+In addition, we can help you develop customised carbon footprint calculation tools for your products or organisation as a whole.

-An Eco Efficiency Analysis (EEA) is the method that assesses environmental as well as economic aspects of products and services.
-The Eco Efficiency calculation determines the ratio between the value of products and the environmental impacts, and gives clear financial results.
+An Eco-efficiency Analysis (EEA) is a method that assesses the environmental and economic aspects of products and services.
+The Eco-efficiency calculation determines the ratio between the value of products and the environmental impacts and gives clear financial results.
 It is conducted through the integration of financial information into an existing product Life Cycle Assessment (LCA).

 In an EEA study, the sustainability performance of a product is evaluated by comparing various scenarios.
-For this, the focus can be on procurement, logistics, manufacturing, distribution and/or sales.
-Therefore, an EEA can provide insights on producing with the use of fewer resources, creating less waste and pollution and improving the bottom line.
-This makes an eco-efficiency assessment a powerful management application that can assist in decision-making processes.
+For this, the focus can be on procurement, logistics, manufacturing, distribution, and/or sales.
+Therefore, an EEA can provide insights on production with the use of fewer resources, creating less waste and pollution and improving the bottom line.
+This makes an Eco-efficiency Assessment a powerful management application that can assist in decision-making processes.

-https://www.ecomatters.nl/services/lca-epd/The sustainability of a product can be determined in various ways, applying various methods.
-At Ecomatters we specialize in applying the following methods to assess your products.
+The sustainability of a product can be determined in various ways, applying various methods.
+At Ecomatters we specialise in the following methods to assess your products.

-At Ecomatters, we have a long history in the field of Life Cycle Thinking (LCT) and conducting assessments.
-We focus on determining the methodologies that fits your needs best, and can help you with the preparation of product claims and environmental product sheets.
-We follow the ISO 14040 and ISO 14044 guidelines and are proficient with the various types of assessment software (GaBi & SimaPro)
+At Ecomatters, we have a long history of Life Cycle Thinking (LCT) and conducting Life Cycle Assessments.
+We focus on determining the methodologies that fit your needs best and can help you with the preparation of product claims and environmental product sheets.
+We follow the ISO 14040 and ISO 14044 guidelines and are proficient with various types of assessment software including GaBi and SimaPro.

 Environmental Product Declaration (EPD)

 An Environmental Product Declaration (EPD) is a third-party verified document that is officially registered to show the environmental impact of a product or service.
-To construct the EPD, a Lifecycle assessment (LCA) is first used to generate the impact results which are included into the EPD according to specific standards (e.g. EN 15804).
+To construct the EPD, a Life Cycle Assessment (LCA) is used to generate the impact results which are to be included in the EPD according to specific standards (e.g. EN 15804).
 The finished document is verified by an approved system operator and published on one of the publicly available online platforms.
 EPDs provide transparent and comparable information about a product.
 Certified EPDs are based on LCAs and follow ISO 14025 type III protocols.
 They are valid for use in compliance regulation or for green building schemes (e.g. BREEAM, LEED).

 Product Environmental Footprint (PEF)

 The Product Environmental Footprint (PEF) is part of the “Single Market for Green Products Initiative” initiated by the European Commission.
-Their goal is to make it easier for companies to put green products on the European market and for consumers to identify them.
-The PEF methodology is designed to be a standardized way of measuring environmental performance of a product.
+Their goal is to make it easier for both companies to put green products on the European market and for consumers to identify them.
+The PEF methodology is designed to be a standardised way of measuring the environmental performance of a product.

-Physically, the Product Environmental Footprint is a standardized document similar to an LCA / EPD.
+The Product Environmental Footprint is a standardised document similar to an LCA or EPD.
 Per product, it outlines all the steps and specific rules established to make the appropriate environmental performance calculations.
-The rules for similar products are organized in documents called PEF Category Rules (PEFCR).
-A PEFCR is created at industry level, usually by a (European) industry association or similar market organization.
+The rules for similar products are organised in documents called PEF Category Rules (PEFCR).
+A PEFCR is created at industry level, usually by a (European) industry association or similar market organisation.

 Sustainability Product Legislation

-Further to determining the sustainability of your product Ecomatters supports companies with the necessary legislation compliance for their products.
-This includes REACH compliance, food contact & packaging regulations, and waste & recycling legislation.
+For determining the sustainability of your product, Ecomatters supports companies with the necessary legislation compliance applicable to their products.
+This includes REACH compliance, food contact and packaging regulations, and waste and recycling legislation.

-With more than tens of thousands of chemicals already on the market and the yearly introduction of hundreds of new formulas, manufacturers, importers or downstream users are faced with the task of determining potential risks for human health and the environment, as well as cataloguing, updating and sharing certain information in a registration dossier.
-Regulations such as REACH support hazard assessment, risk management and provision of appropriate safety information of the chemicals available on the European market.
-It is critical to comply with these regulations in order to guarantee safe use of chemicals for humans and the environment.
+With more than tens of thousands of chemicals already on the market, and the introduction of hundreds of new formulas yearly, manufacturers, importers, or downstream users are faced with the task of determining potential risks for human health and the environment, as well as cataloguing, updating, and sharing certain information in a registration dossier.
+Regulations such as REACH support hazard assessment, risk management, and provision of appropriate safety information of the chemicals available on the European market.
+It is critical to comply with these regulations in order to guarantee the safe use of chemicals for humans and the environment.

-Ecomatters supports companies in complying with REACH and achieving a registration for their chemicals and products.
-We support both REACH registrants as well as downstream users.
+Ecomatters supports companies in complying with REACH and achieving registration for their chemicals and products.
+We support both REACH registrants and downstream users.

 Food contact & packaging regulations

-During production, transport, and consumption, food comes into contact with all kinds of materials (including packaging, conveyor belts, filters).
+During production, transport, and consumption, food comes into contact with all kinds of materials (including packaging, conveyor belts, and filters).
 These materials are called: Food Contact Materials (FCMs).
 The responsibility for the food safety of materials lies with the businesses putting them on the market.
-Specifically, the safety of materials relies on ensuring that there is no migration of unsafe levels of chemical substances from material (packaging) to food.
-Therefore, producers and importers must check and document that their food contact materials meet this safety and other legislative requirements.
-As a result, the European Food Safety Authority (EFSA) regulates the safety of food contact materials.
+More specifically, the safety of materials means ensuring that there is no migration of unsafe levels of chemical substances from material (packaging) to food.
+Therefore, producers and importers must check and document that their food contact materials meet safety and legislative requirements.
+The safety of food contact materials is regulated by the European Food Safety Authority (EFSA).

 Waste & Recycling legislation

 When you throw something away it becomes waste.
-More specifically, the EU Waste Framework Directive or WFD defines waste as ‘any substance or object which the holder discards or intends or is required to discard’.
-Driven by the need to reduce the use of raw materials and reduce waste, the interest in the re-use and recycling of products has increased very fast.
+The EU Waste Framework Directive, or WFD, defines waste as ‘any substance or object which the holder discards or intends or is required to discard’.
+Driven by the need to reduce the use of raw materials and reduce waste, the interest in the re-use and recycling of products has increased rapidly.
 For recyclers, it is highly important to know exactly when they deal with waste and when not.
-For example, they need to establish whether their ‘raw materials’ are waste within the meaning of the WFD or possibly remain substances, mixtures or articles.
+For example, they need to establish whether their ‘raw materials’ are waste within the meaning of the WFD or remain substances, mixtures, or articles.

-Ecomatters has a long trackrecord in performing case-by-case risk-based legislation screenings, in determining the potential regulatory obstacles and in suporting companies in meeting regulations.
-Such screenings re specifically relevant when the use of secondary raw materials could be for different applications with different exposure profiles than the original products.
+Ecomatters has a long track record performing case-by-case risk-based legislation screenings, determining potential regulatory obstacles, and supporting companies in meeting regulations.
+Such screenings are specifically relevant when secondary raw materials are used for different applications with different exposure profiles than the original products.

 Ecomatters performed the Product Environmental Footprint (PEF) screening study on decorative paints…